sharp0v/crazytool/README.md

 Crazy TOOL FREE includes 2 main modes of operation:

 1. **Search (SEARCH)**:
-- Perform search by query via ProxyNova API and HtmlWeb.
+- Perform search by query via ProxyNova API and Intelex.
-   - Get information about the country, region, district and time zone.
+   - Get information about.

 2. **DoS attack (DoS)**:
 - In parallel, send requests to the specified URL for the attack.